Dcalligy/Website-Challenge/README.md

 # Website-Challenge
 Fall 2017 Website challenge for CGS 3175-17.
-If we win our website will get published!
+If we win our website will get published(WE WON)!

 Website created using the Imperial Bootstrap Template.